jmmaloney4/Xpkg/README.md

 ====
 A package manager for Mac OS X

-open src/ as a workspace in xcode and begin editing...
+Open src/xpkg as a workspace in XCode and begin editing...

 Notes
 ====
-it dosen't really work right now though
+It dosen't really work right now...

 Depends
 ====
 Xcode Command Line Tools